 The Work in the Field

 I start without an image.
 I begin with action: adding, removing, shifting, sealing.
-I stop when something locks in that I cannot fully explain.
-That moment of recognition is much closer to suspicion than understanding.
+I stop when something settles that I cannot fully explain.
+That moment is closer to recognition than to understanding.

 Structure and Apophenia

 I work with apophenia, the tendency to find pattern in ambiguous material.
 The central forms arise from pressure, rhythm and material response, from decisions made in relation to what is already on the panel.
-These paintings are not illustrations of something I envisioned.
-The paint is structured just enough for your perception to begin guessing.
-Faces, landscapes, diagrams may appear.
-I did not paint them as subjects.
-They appear for you.
+The paint is structured just enough for perception to begin searching.
+Faces, landscapes and diagrams may appear, but they are not painted as subjects.
+They are readings that arise in the encounter.

-Titles come after the fact.
-They are my personal reading of a work that already exists as interplay and perceptual behaviour, not a code I built into it.
-They offer an entry point, not an instruction.
-If your reading diverges from mine, the painting does not refuse it.
+Titles come afterwards.
+They are my own reading of a work that already exists as a structure of relations.
+They offer an entry point, not a key.
+If your reading diverges from mine, the painting remains open to it.

 The orbs as anchors

 The orbs anchor the field.
-They are not symbols.
-Their size, spacing, colour and position create a relational rhythm; each one adjusts the others, and small shifts in placement change everything.
-Together they organise how your eye moves, pulling attention along certain paths and holding it at specific tensions.
+Their size, spacing, colour and position create a relational rhythm.
+Each one adjusts the others, and small shifts in placement change the whole.
+Together they guide how the eye moves, drawing attention along certain paths and holding it there.
 What feels like an implied order in the painting is this network of relations.
 The system is in the surface.

 Beauty as suspicion of a system

-Beauty here is the moment scattered elements suddenly feel coherent, when rhythm holds and colour and form agree without stating why.
-I have learned not to resolve it.
-The paintings stay at that edge, reopening the field of possible meanings each time you think you have found one.
+Beauty appears when scattered elements begin to cohere, when rhythm holds and colour and form agree without fully explaining why.
+I have learned not to resolve that moment too far.
+The paintings stay close to that threshold, where meaning gathers but does not close.

 Surface, depth and attention

-The epoxy layer makes a flat panel behave like a shallow space.
-From one angle the work appears dense and dark; from another, almost weightless.
-That optical depth invites a different kind of looking: attention thickens, your gaze tests alignments, revises interpretations, follows glimmers of sense.
+The epoxy layer gives a flat panel a shallow spatial depth.
+From one angle the work can appear dense and dark; from another, almost weightless.
+That shifting depth changes the way you look.
+Attention slows down.
+The eye tests alignments, revises what it thinks it sees, and follows small glimmers of sense across the surface.

 Your role in the work